iAMianIANiAM/PrismaTechGauntletv3/working/roadmap.md

   - [ ] Update position detection algorithm

 ## Current Status
 We have completed Phase 1 (Architecture and Foundation) and are making significant progress on Phase 2 (Hardware Interface Foundation).
-The MPU9250 Core Interface has been successfully implemented and tested on actual hardware, confirming that our approach of using raw integer data without complex scaling is effective.
-The hardware is providing accurate and responsive readings with appropriate sensitivity.
+Both the MPU9250 Core Interface and LED Interface have been successfully implemented and tested on actual hardware.
+The MPU sensor implementation confirms that our approach of using raw integer data without complex scaling is effective, providing accurate and responsive readings.
+The LED interface has been implemented using the FastLED library with support for all required animations and position color mapping.

+We have also created a main application that integrates both components, implementing a basic position detection system using the dominant axis approach.
+This integration will serve as the foundation for developing the complete position detection system and the required operational modes.

-Next steps include implementing the LED Interface Foundation and integrating the Hardware Manager to complete Phase 2.
-We're also preparing to implement the Calibration Protocol to collect position reference data for developing the position detection algorithms.
+Next steps include implementing the Hardware Manager to coordinate both components, enhancing the position detection algorithm using the dominant axis approach, and beginning to implement the calibration protocol for position threshold determination.

 ## Key Milestones

 1. ✅ Architecture design and documentation complete
-2. 🔜 Hardware Interface Foundation complete (MPU9250 interface implementation ✅)
+2. 🔜 Hardware Interface Foundation complete (MPU9250 interface ✅, LED interface ✅)
 3. 📅 Basic Position Detection complete
 4. 📅 Calibration Preparation complete
 5. 📅 Calibration Protocol implementation ready